Psoriasis Under The Toenails

 Causes of Psoriasis Under The Toenails

-The cause of toenail psoriasis is unknown.
+The cause of psoriasis under toenail is unknown.
 What we do know is that a good percentage of people suffering from psoriasis also develop nail problems as well.
 The reports vary with some saying only about 10-15% suffer from them, but other studies claim much higher numbers.
 The average seems to be around the 25% range.

 You are more likely to have psoriasis under your toenails if: